Rocar: History

 Tudor Vladimirescu (T.V.)
 Works (Uzinele Tudor Vladimirescu), named after the revolutionary Tudor Vladimirescu, was created in 1951, and the first production lines were made for rolling-stock equipment and agricultural machinery.
 From the 1960s much of T.V.'s motor vehicle production was based on use of domestic parts like components and mechanicals sourced from other Romanian manufacturers like ARO, Brasov, DAC, and SR.

 In 1956, the first bus was built on a truck frame, and in 1957 the production program was enlarged also for trolleybuses, mini-buses and pick-ups made after T.V.'s own designs.
 Beginning with 1968, Rocar started exporting vehicles in Eastern Europe, Africa, South America and Middle East and, in 1971, it bought a license from MAN, Germany.
 In 1974, its name changed to Întreprinderea "Autobuzul" ("The Bus" Company).

 During the 1980s, due to harsh economy and shortages, the quality of ROCAR (Autobuzul) products decreased a lot, only export vehicles were of better quality.
 ROCAR issued a lot of prototypes, but very few of them went into series production.
-Also, with few exceptions, Autobuzul/ROCAR vehicles were almost omnipresent in Romania in the domain of persons transport vehicles and light to medium weight charges, as imports were banned in Romania.
-This situation will change after 1990 with the fall of communism in Romania.
-Until the 1990s, "Autobuzul" made exports to Bulgaria, Hungary, Soviet Union (later Ukraine), East Germany, Madagascar, Benin, Burundi, Iraq, Colombia, USA.
+Also, with few exceptions, Autobuzul/ROCAR vehicles were almost omnipresent in Romania in the domain of passenger transport vehicles and light-to-medium weight charges, as imports were banned in Romania.
+In the late 1990s, all 19 trolleybus systems then operating in Romania had ROCAR trolleybuses in their fleets.
+This situation would change after 1990 with the fall of communism in Romania.
+Until the 1990s, "Autobuzul" made exports to Bulgaria, Hungary, Soviet Union (later Ukraine), East Germany, Madagascar, Benin, Burundi, Iraq, Colombia, and the United States.

 After 1990, Rocar (as it became known from 1991) started a cooperation with the bodywork company De Simon from Italy.
-During the 1990s, ROCAR lost most of its customers (urban transport companies), mainly because of the old technology which led to low quality, low production capacity, and high prices – therefore many of their former customers bought second-hand buses and trolleybuses from the west, causing ROCAR high losses around the turn of the millennium until 2002 when it went bankrupt.
-In an attempt at building market share they launched a low-floor bus and low-floor trolleybus in cooperation with Autodromo in the 1990s, named 812, but because of low production capacity leading to a high price, it proved unattractive.
+During the 1990s, ROCAR lost most of its customers (urban transport companies), mainly because of the old technology which led to low quality, low production capacity, and high prices – therefore many of their former customers bought second-hand buses and trolleybuses from the west, causing ROCAR high losses around the turn of the millennium until 2002, when it went bankrupt.
+In an attempt at building market share they launched a low-floor bus and low-floor trolleybus in cooperation with the Italian company Autodromo in the 1990s, named 812, but because of low production capacity leading to a high price, it proved unattractive.
 ROCAR lost many employees between 1990 and 2002, either retired or found another job (in RATB, Truck & Bus services, car service, etcetera).
 Between 1990 and 2002 very few exports were made, while domestic demand was also very low.